Marketing British Columbia to the World®

 Approximately 480 km north of Vancouver, 170 km northeast of Port Hardy and 88 km west of Bella Coola in the heart of the Great Bear Rainforest.
 Ocean Falls is perched beside the deep waters of Cousins Inlet, 24 km from the open Pacific Ocean.

 BC Ferries provides public access to most of the Central Coast Communities including Ocean Falls.
-During the summer months, The Northern Sea Wolf operates on the Discovery Coast Passage Route and stops in Ocean Falls on a weekly basis.
-You could also charter one of the many local boat charter companies or a small float plane.
+During the summer months, The Northern Sea Wolf operates on the Discovery Coast Passage Route and stops in Ocean Falls on a weekly basis on a regular basis.

 However you come to the Central Coast, getting there will be a big part of the adventure.